Updated November 23, 2021

 ☑️ Collar, Leash and Car Harness

-A collar should be fitted so that only two fingers can fit under it.
+A collar or harness should be fitted so that only two fingers can fit under it.
 It will take your puppy weeks to get accustomed to wearing it so don’t worry about lots of scratching or sideways walking.
-Harnesses are good too, but easier to get out of at critical moments.

 Please read about the technique of crate training elsewhere in the Ultimate Puppy Guide.

 Puppies get bored with just one chew toy.
 We recommend having at least five, and rotating which ones your puppy has each day.
 Chew toys need to be made for dogs, and impossible to chew up.
 This page covers the commonly available puppy toys recommended by vets and trainers.